Microsoft Azure

 How much does Microsoft Azure cost?

-Azure operates on a pay-as-you-go basis; you only pay for the services and resources that you use.
-There are discounts available if you opt to pay for long-term usage of particular services in advance—for example, for a year or three years at a time.
+Azure is subscription-based, however, you only pay for the services and resources you use.
+Discounts are available if you opt to pay for long-term usage of particular services in advance—for example, for a year or three years at a time.

 How do I get Microsoft Azure?